feliperohdee/graphql-lambda-iot-subscriptions/README.md

 ## 3. Almost Done

-In security credentials, register an user who have full access to DynamoDb*.
+In security credentials, register an user who have full access to DynamoDb**.
 In your lambda setup, register the following environment variables:

-* Lambda function needs access to DynamoDb, where it register subscriptions.
+** Lambda function needs access to DynamoDb, where it register subscriptions.
 You can define via Access Role or via user.

 - IOT_ENDPOINT: (required, available on Aws Iot console > settings)
 - SECRET_ACCESS_KEY: *** (optional)
 - ACCESS_KEY_ID: *** (optional)
 - AWS_REGION: *** (optional, default us-east-1)

-Now, each time AWS Iot receives one message a pre defined topics "onSubscribe", "onInbound" and "onDisconnect", it will route messages to this lambda function.
-The lambda function is gonna take care to register subscriptions on "onSubscribe", run queries "onInbound" and tear down on "onDisconnect".
+Now, each time AWS Iot receives a message at pre defined topics "onSubscribe", "onInbound" and "onDisconnect", it will route messages to this lambda function.
+The lambda function is gonna take care to register subscriptions on "onSubscribe", run queries "onInbound" and tear down queries on "onDisconnect".

 Optionally you can define a TTL rule on DynamoDB to remove old queries in case of "onDisconnect" fails for any reason.
 You can see the logs via Cloud Watch Logs.